Information Ingestion & Exchange

 * REST flows: available to the next interaction after the update call completes.

 * WebSocket flows: not guaranteed to appear mid-turn; typically visible in the next interaction.
-This is the next-fastest route after external events because transaction guarantees are per connection/turn.
+This is the next-fastest route after external events, because transaction guarantees are per connection and per turn.

-* Use when the information should outlive the current session/connection and does not need to be reflected in the current reply.
+* Use this when the information should outlive the current session or connection and doesn't need to be reflected in the current reply.

 {% endcontent-ref %}